endurantgames/cosmiclegends/src/classes/monarch.md

 Noblesse Oblige

 :   You feel an obligation to protect the ordinary people of the world.
-    Add 2 to the dice pool to reduce the Bystander Pool.
-If the Bystanders are your subjects, also add the Volume to the pool.
+    Add 2 to the dice pool to advance the Rescue goal.
+If the bystanders are your subjects, also add the Volume to the dice pool.

 Righteous Rage